airpair/python-tutorial-comprehensions/post.md

                 if conditional(element)  # for elements meeting a condition.
                )

-Tuple generators "yield" one data element for each request.
+Generator expressions "yield" one data element for each request.
 They do not validate or transform source data until a request for an element is made.

 <!--code lang=python linenums=true-->